 WIRRAL WILDLIFE / NEW FERRY BUTTERFLY PARK Talks 2025-26

-Dibbinsdales very good friends at Wirral Wildlife run a series of excellent talks.
+Dibbinsdales very good friends at Wirral Wildlife run a series of excellent talks & Events.
 Everybody is very wellcome.

 Friday 10th October

-AGM and Talk: ‘The Mersey Forest and The Value of Nature’
+AGM and Talk: ‘The Mersey Forest – Growing Together: People, Health and the Power of Nature’

 7.30pm